SilverBright/Favorite_Haunts/README.md

 ## Instructional Video

-A video will be provided near project completion.
+A video will be provided at project completion.

 ## Contributing